-We wanted to take a moment to share noteworthy 2020 updates, beta programs, and features you may have missed from 2019 within the Google Ads platform, specifically for search and display, that might affect the way you achieve your marketing goals.
+We wanted to take a moment to share noteworthy 2020 updates, beta programs, and features you may have missed from 2019 within the Google Ads platform, specifically for paid search and display, that might affect the way you achieve your marketing goals.

 Lead Form Extensions Are Still in Beta and Have Some Critical Limitations

 This feature was rolled out in late 2019, and is still in beta.
 Google’s instant form is essentially the same thing as a lead form ad type on Facebook or LinkedIn.
 The caveat is that the user must be signed in to their Google account for the form to not only auto-fill the info but also be available in general.
 Since most people leave their google account open, especially on mobile, it’s highly likely that a Gmail user, for example, will be able to auto-fill a lead form.